ashrae27/Final-Project/Offensive/Red Team/README.md

 #### Target 1
-We ran the command: wpscan --url http://192.168.1.110/wordpress --enumerate u This command will find the usernames
+We ran the command: wpscan --url http://192.168.1.110/wordpress --enumerate u This command will find the usernames "michael" and "steven"

 ## Exploitation